NickBlakW/PMT/README.md

 ## Setup

 Download the [release](https://github.com/NickBlakW/PMT/releases) appropriate for your system.
 If you are on windows make sure to add the binary path to the environment path variable.
-Run the command `pmt -h` to see if it has been successfully added.
+Run the command `pmt -v` to see if it has been successfully added.

 ## Use